datacarpentry/geospatial-workshop/setup.md

 # Overview

 This workshop is designed to be run on your local machine.
-To do this, you will need to install all of the software used in the workshop and obtain a copy of the dataset.
-It is also possible to use a Docker image instead of installing the software locally.
-The Docker image we use allows participants to run a virtual installation of `R`, RStudio, and the necessary dependencies through their browser with streamlined installation process.
-Instructions for both of these options are below.
+First, you will need to download the data we use in the workshop.
+Then, you need to set up your machine to analyze and process geospatial data.
+We provide below instructions to either install all components manually (option A), or to use a Docker image that provides all the software and dependencies needed (option B).

 ## Data

 You can download all of the data used in this workshop by clicking [this download link](https://ndownloader.figshare.com/articles/2009586/versions/10).
 Clicking the download link will automatically download all of the files to your default download directory as a single compressed